Organization

 Define Users

-You can define users by only one of the following identifiers transmitted to ClearIP in a SIP INVITE message:
+Users can be defined by only one of the following identifiers transmitted to ClearIP in a SIP INVITE message:

 • User ID defined by one of the following (ordered from highest priority)